 Sometimes, 90 degrees is just not enough of a field of view.
 If you want to fit a group of people into your video chat, you may need something wider, and that's where this ultra-wide-angle webcam comes in.
 With the widest viewing angle at 110 degrees, you can video chat with the whole family and room to spare for the dog.

 This Hrayzan webcam comes with a privacy cover, which is very comforting when you hear about how webcams can be hacked.
 It also comes with a desktop tripod, in case you don't want to mount it on your computer.
-It uses a magnetic mount, however, so you don't have to worry about permanent fixation.
+However, it uses a magnetic mount so you don't have to worry about permanent fixation.

 Though this is a webcam with a microphone, the quality of the mic is muffled.
-With the video output, you may notice some edge distortion due to the extra stretching of the wide-angle.
+With the video output, you may notice some edge distortion due to the wide-angle's extra stretching.

 This is relatively inexpensive for having a 1080p ultra-wide-angle lens, and it is regularly in stock.